 But ideally, joining an organization needs to feel like joining a party where people have known each other for years.
 We need to bring people up to speed and get them going on.

-Building an employee experience journey map: research methods and personas
+Building an EX journey map: research methods and personas

-To start things off, it’s good to have conversations with employees and pick up details, key phrases, and other relevant information.
-Our recommendation is not to take employees’ answers at face value because there is a difference between what we say vs what we mean vs what we do vs what we feel.
+To start things off, it’s good to have conversations with staff members and pick up details, key phrases, and other relevant information.
+Our recommendation is not to take their answers at face value because there is a difference between what we say vs what we mean vs what we do vs what we feel.

-Personas can also be very instrumental in mapping an employee experience.
+Personas can also be very instrumental in EX mapping.
 A good thing to remember is to make your personas as visual as possible.
 You can go from seniority levels and departments — you can have someone starting at a junior position (whether a developer, a marketer, an accountant, etc.) or even a college grad, or you can have a person coming into middle management or a person hired into the VP level.
+Some values, practices, and expectations, may also vary based on culture for companies with diverse teams and that are managing global payrolls.
 As opposed to customer personas, you may have a better intuition for your employee personas as those are people you are working with every day.

 Mapping an entire journey vs mapping a stage

-It’s also important to show where your company is currently at in terms of employee experiences and where you want it to be.
+It’s also important to show where your company is currently at in terms of EX and where you want it to be.